marouanekhabbaz/Pomodoro-timer/README.md

 # Pomodoro timer

-built a Web app that implements the Pomodoro technique of time management which was developed by Francesco Cirillo in the late 1980s.
+Is a Web app that implements the Pomodoro technique of time management which was developed by Francesco Cirillo in the late 1980s.

 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.